-Follow Emerson procedures when returning equipment.
-These procedures ensure legal compliance with government transportation agencies and help provide a safe working environment for Emerson employees.
-If you fail to follow Emerson procedures, then Emerson will not accept your returned equipment.
+Follow Micro Motion procedures when returning equipment.
+These procedures ensure legal compliance with government transportation agencies and help provide a safe working environment for Micro Motion employees.
+Micro Motion will not accept your returned equipment if you fail to follow Micro Motion procedures.

-Return procedures and forms are available on our web support site at Emerson.com, or by calling the Micro Motion Customer Service department.
+Return procedures and forms are available on our web support site at www.emerson.com, or by phoning the Micro Motion Customer Service department.